AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ## Web Server Mode

-AnyChart Export Server is also used when you use AnyChart [Export](Exports) methods and by default, AnyChart component uses server hosted at https://www.anychart.com/.
-Although we do our best to keep AnyChart site up and running 24x7x365 - we *do not guarantee* export server availability.
+AnyChart Export Server is also used when you use AnyChart [Export](Exports) methods, and by default, AnyChart component uses the server hosted at https://www.anychart.com/.
+Although we do our best to keep AnyChart site up and running 24x7x365, we *do not guarantee* the availability of the export server.

-If you want to have full control over the ability of the component to export images or just don't want to use AnyChart Server due to the security or accessibility concerns - just run Export Server in server mode on the server you control and trust.
+If you want to have full control over the ability of the component to export images or do not want to use AnyChart Server due to security or accessibility concerns, just run Export Server in Web Server mode on the server you control and trust.

-To run the Export server in server mode set `server` as the first parameter.
-Host and port parameters are optional.
-The usual HTTP web server is run, it receives POST requests and sends the result as a base64-line or as a Byte Array with the "File Transfer" header.
+To run Export Server in Web Server mode, set `server` as the first parameter.
+The host and port parameters are optional.
+In this mode, a usual HTTP web server is run.
+It receives POST requests and sends the result as a base64 line or as a Byte Array with the "File Transfer" header.

 *When you stop the server, you must stop the PhantomJS process too.*

-The sample of server running:
+A sample of server running:

 ```
 java -jar anychart-export.jar server
 ```

-The sample of a command written in console:
+A sample of a command written in the console:

 ```
 curl -X POST -H "Accept: application/json" --data "responseType=base64&dataType=script&data=var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();" localhost:2000/png
 ```

-Full list of the server parameters that can be set:
+The full list of the server parameters that can be set:

 <table width="490" border="1" class="dtTABLE">
 <tbody>